odoe/learn-dojo/posts/migrating-to-dojo-6.md

 const blogs: any = block(compileBlogIndex)({});
 ```

-Notice that now, you can run the middleware block independently of any `meta` helpers like in a class based method.
-This is one of my favorite features of the new functional widgets!
+Notice that now, you can run the middleware block independently of any `meta` helpers like in a class-based method.
+This is one of my favorite features of the new function-based widgets!

 ## Composable Widgets